rackerlabs/support-how-to/content/rackspace-email/rackspace-email-faq.md

 #### How do I change my password?

-A Rackspace Email user can do this through [Webmail](https://apps.rackspace.com/).
+A Rackspace Email user can change their password through [Webmail](https://apps.rackspace.com/).
 For more information, see [Change a Rackspace Email mailbox password](/how-to/change-rackspace-email-mailbox-password/).

 #### What's the difference between IMAP and POP?